-It should also centre on the involvement of the family as the core unit in the educational framework.
+It should also center on the involvement of the family as the core unit in the educational framework.

 The ACDP’s policy on education will focus on the building of character and the promotion of sound individual, family and civil values.
 This will be achieved through Value Based Education (VBE).

 This system teaches respect for the basic humanity of all persons.
-It centres on principled stewardship and equity in developing and utilising the natural resources we are endowed with as a nation.
+It centers on principled stewardship and equity in developing and utilizing the natural resources have been given as a nation.

 VBE aims to nurture the individual in the areas of character, charity, capacity and community.

-It is based on a system with the aim of enabling the leaner to achieve inquiring and interpretative abilities, critical assessment skills, knowledge and application skills and social values.
+It is based on a system with the aim of enabling the learner to achieve inquiring and interpretative abilities, critical assessment skills, knowledge and application skills and social values.

 VBE does not intend to create a new system of education, but will co-ordinate existing educational models that develop the learner’s capacity in ways that advance the principle within value based education.

-VBE will be organised within a management framework to achieve an education for all, steered by an equity-driven education process.
+VBE will be organized within a management framework to achieve an education for all, steered by an equity-driven education process.

-The VBE approach places the responsibility of the learner at the centre of all learning and knowledge.
+The VBE approach places the responsibility of the learner at the center of all learning and knowledge.

 This process aims at addressing inequalities within the system, which have been inherited from the past.